JKArena/pulsing/README.md

 Allows creation of Pulse which others around the area can subscribe to and when good the group can gogo *-*.
 For example driving down and one sees a restaurant that one wants to eat at and friends are too far away; create a pulse, get others to join up, and go together xD.
 Allows chatting for the pulse group as well as creating private chat lobbies.

 1. Kafka as queue with Zookeeper
-2. Storm+Trident/Spark-streaming for real time data processing
+2. Storm+Trident/Spark-streaming for real time data processing (both to compare)
 3. Hadoop for HDFS + Yarn
    * Cascading+JCascade+Pail
    * Spark ml for machine learning